Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/creating-an-animated-wave-line-with-tailwind-css.md

 };
 ```

-This creates a new animation called `wave`, which calls the keyframe animation.
+This creates a new' wave' animation called the keyframe animation.
 The keyframe animation will animate the element to `margin-left: -51%`.

 I've chosen 51% as this matched the line starting point visually.